 The objective of this Master’s Thesis is to develop an authentic, new, and independent brand identity for the guesthouse, reflecting Florence’s unique characteristics and management style.
 Additionally, this research aims to advance the brand by creating a website prototype to prepare for the establishment of the guesthouse’s digital presence.
 The goal is to improve and enhance the customer experience, while also positively shifting perceptions of the brand to attract a broader audience in an increasingly competitive market.

-In addition to the social media marketing plan, I also created a website prototype that provided useful information for people looking for wines to taste.
-The prototype aimed to offer an engaging and informative experience, helping users easily discover and learn about the wines, while also encouraging them to explore the brand further.
+In addition to the social media marketing plan, a website prototype was created to provide useful information for people seeking wines to taste.
+The prototype was designed to offer an engaging and informative experience, helping users easily discover and learn about the wines while encouraging further exploration of the brand.

 The focus will be specifically on the brand’s market entry into Germany, with the goal of developing innovative solutions through both online social media activities and offline communication tools.
 As wineries strive to increase brand awareness and sales, it is crucial to adapt to digital marketing strategies to remain competitive.
 With numerous platforms available to build an online presence, the brand must carefully assess and create a tailored approach to effectively engage with its target audience and establish a strong foothold in the German market.

-To build this solution, I utilized several tools.
-IFTTT (If This Then That) was used as a web-based service to connect various products and services, allowing seamless automation.
-Node-RED, a flow-based development tool, was employed to wire together hardware devices, APIs, and online services.
-Finally, the Raspberry Pi 4 Model B served as the central hub, running Node-RED to control the system.
-The resulting prototype offers a practical and personalized solution to improve my father's daily living conditions.
+To build the solution, several tools were employed.
+IFTTT (If This Then That) enabled connections between different products and services for seamless automation.
+Node-RED, a flow-based development tool, was used to integrate hardware devices, APIs, and online services.
+A Raspberry Pi 4 Model B served as the central hub, running Node-RED to control the system.
+The resulting prototype demonstrated a practical and personalized approach to enhancing daily living conditions.

 Given the limited time passengers often have at airports, there are many things to consider and manage.
 Wunder Airport will provide comprehensive information about airports to meet customers' needs and offer support in multiple languages to cater to travelers from various countries.
 Features will include airport map navigation, flight and airport information, digital boarding passes, aircraft tracking, and details about restaurants and stores (such as Wi-Fi availability and operating hours).

-In this project, I was responsible for conducting design research and leading the presentation.
-My role involved gathering insights to inform the app’s design and functionality, ensuring it addressed the key needs of travelers.
-I also worked on creating a compelling narrative for the project, presenting the research findings and design solutions in a clear and engaging way to the team members, professor and classmate.
+Responsible for conducting design research and leading the project presentation, my role included gathering insights to guide the app’s design and functionality, ensuring alignment with the key needs of travelers.
+Additionally, developed a compelling project narrative and presented research findings and design solutions in a clear, engaging manner to team members, the professor, and classmates.

 The school campus consists of five main buildings: the Academics Building, Arts Building, Kindergarten, Sciences & Technology Building, and Sports Building.
 To enhance navigation and recognition, a color-coding system has been implemented, assigning a distinct color to each building.
 The Academics Building is represented by BASIS Purple.